 Purple Tree Collards – A Fantastic Perennial Vegetable

 Purple tree collards are a fantastic but rare perennial vegetable.
-With a nice mild flavor, and reaching heights over 6 feet (1.8 meters), these plants can provide you with a year-round abundance of greens for you and your family.
+With a nice mild flavor, and reaching heights over 6 feet (1.8 meters), these plants can provide you with a year-round abundance of greens for your family and community.
 Ready to get started with purple tree collards?
 Keep reading to learn more.

 Purple tree collards are a perennial vegetable that is related to other brassicas like broccoli, cabbage, and other common garden vegetables.